-100. This is a derivative action on behalf of, and for the benefit of, KRS and its fiduciary, and statutory duties including aiding, abetting, and participating in concerted, i.e., a common course of conduct or a civil conspiracy.
+101. This is a derivative action on behalf of, and for the benefit of, KRS and its Funds and Plans, brought by members of KRS Pension Plans for breach of trusteeship, fiduciary, and statutory duties including aiding, abetting, and participating in concerted, i.e., a common course of conduct or a civil conspiracy.
 The action is brought to redress injuries suffered and to be suffered by KRS and the Commonwealth as a result of the breaches of duties and misconduct by Defendants.